What you need to know about AFDD’s

-That is very true, but let’s looks at some statistics for the minute.
+That is very true, but let’s look at some statistics.
 In 2016/17 there were 30,322 fires in domestic premises in England alone, of these 17,743 had an electrical source of ignition.
 Faulty or misused appliances, cables and equipment made up 10,982 of these.
 Whilst AFDD’s will by no means stop all of these occurrences they will act as another preventative measure to stop a potential source of fire.

 How do AFDD’s work?

 AFDD’s are an electronic piece of equipment; they continuously monitor the wave form of the current flowing through a circuit or circuits.
-On detecting an abnormal signature, such as that created by an arc fault within the wave form, they operate disconnecting the circuit or circuits.
+On detecting an abnormal signature, such as that created by an arc fault within the wave form, they operate and disconnect the circuit or circuits.

-As we’ve previously spoken about, there are arcs that occur during the normal operating of an electrical installation, the AFDD’s are designed and tested in such a way that it will recognise a ‘normal’ arc, such as that within the electric motor driving a vacuum cleaner and not respond.
+As we’ve previously spoken about, there are arcs that occur during the normal operation of an electrical installation.
+AFDD’s are designed and tested in such a way that it will recognise a ‘normal’ arc, such as that within the electric motor driving a vacuum cleaner and not respond.

 What can’t AFDD’s do?

-AFDD’s have another blind spot – Ring circuits.
-A ring circuit, is, as the name suggests a circuit that forms a ring, starting and finishing at the consumer unit, they are commonly used in the U.K. The chances are all the sockets in your property are part of a ring circuit.
-The problem with ring circuits is as follows; you won’t know that the ring has a break in it.
+AFDD’s have another blind spot – ring circuits.
+A ring circuit, is, as the name suggests a circuit that forms a ring, starting and finishing at the consumer unit and are commonly used in the U.K. The chances are that all the sockets in your property are part of a ring circuit.
+The problem with ring circuits is that you won’t know if the ring has a break in it.
 If the electricity tries to flow round the cable and comes to the break it won’t try and jump it and create an arc, it will take the long way round the rest of the ring.
-You’re not aware there’s a problem as all your sockets still work, the AFDD’s not aware there’s a problem as there’s no arc.
+You’re not aware there’s a problem as all your sockets still work and the AFDD’s will not be aware there’s a problem as there’s no arc.
 Please note though this will only apply to a series arc fault in a ring circuit not a parallel arc fault.

 What is a Parallel arc?